Society of Editors: 'A lot of work to be done' on diversity - Press Gazette

-But ITV News anchor Charlene White has nonetheless decided to withdraw from hosting the Society’s National Press Awards, to be held in a virtual ceremony on 31 March.

-And the Bureau of Investigative Journalism, which had been shortlisted for two awards, has withdrawn its nominations saying the Society had showed a “lack of awareness and understanding of deep-rooted and persistent problems”.
+Ian Murray has resigned as executive director of the Society of Editors after the organisation came under fire for dismissing Prince Harry’s claims that the UK press is “bigoted”.

-The Society, which represents nearly 400 members from across the national and regional press and broadcast sector, was widely slammed for its statement on Monday dismissing Prince Harry’s claim that the “UK press is bigoted, specifically the tabloids”.
+The Society, which represents nearly 400 members from across the national and regional press and broadcast sector, was widely slammed for its statement on Monday dismissing Prince Harry’s assertion that the “UK press is bigoted, specifically the tabloids”.

 The Society had said: “The UK media is not bigoted and will not be swayed from its vital role holding the rich and powerful to account following the attack on the press by the Duke and Duchess of Sussex.”